Indo people: Immigrants and descendants in the Netherlands

 Eurasians were officially part of the European legal class.
 They were formally considered to be Dutch and held Dutch passports.

-Notwithstanding the fact that Indos in the former colony of the Dutch East Indies were officially part of the European legal class and were formally considered to be Dutch nationals, the Dutch government always practiced an official policy of discouragement with regard to the post-WWII repatriation of Indos to the Netherlands.
+Notwithstanding the fact that Indos in the former colony of the Dutch East Indies were officially part of the European legal class and were formally considered to be Dutch nationals, the Dutch government always practiced an official policy of discouragement with regard to the post-World War II repatriation of Indos to the Netherlands.
 While Dutch policy was in fact aimed at stimulating Indos to give up Dutch citizenship and opt for Indonesian citizenship, simultaneously the young Indonesian Republic implemented policies increasingly intolerant towards anything remotely reminiscent of Dutch influence.
 Even though actual aggression against Indos decreased after the extreme violence of the Bersiap period, all Dutch (language) institutions, schools and businesses were gradually eliminated and public discrimination and racism against Indos in the Indonesian job market continued.
-In the end 98% of the original community moved to Europe.
+In the end, 98% of the original community moved to Europe.

 In the Netherlands, the first generation immigrants quickly adapted to the host society's culture and at least outwardly adopted its customs.
 Exactly as was the case in the old colony the necessity to blend in with dominant Dutch culture remained paramount for social and professional advancement.

 Unlike in the Dutch East Indies, pressure to assimilate invaded even the intimacy of the private household.
 On a regular basis, Indos who were lodged in guest houses were carefully screened by social workers for so–called 'oriental practices', including the private use of any language other than Dutch, the home preparation of Indonesian food, wearing clothing from the Indies, using water for hygiene in the toilet and even the practice of taking daily baths.

 Netherlands

 Dutch society does not impose a compulsory ethnic identity on "Dutch Eurasians" because no community exists.
 Although third- and fourth-generation Indos are part of a fairly large minority community in the Netherlands, the path of assimilation ventured by their parents and grandparents has left them with little knowledge of their actual roots and history, even to the point that they find it hard to recognise their own cultural features.
 Some Indos find it hard to grasp the concept of their Eurasian identity and tend to either disregard their Indonesian roots or attempt to profile themselves as Indonesian.
-In recent years the reinvigorated search for roots and identity has also produced several academic studies.
+In recent years, the reinvigorated search for roots and identity has also produced several academic studies.

 In her master thesis published in 2010, Dutch scholar Nora Iburg argues that for third-generation descendants of Indos in the Netherlands there is no need to define the essence of a common Indo group identity and concludes that for them there is in fact no true essence of Indo identity except for its hybrid nature.